astuff/ssc_joystick/README.md

 The steering gain and exponent convert the steering joystick to a desired curvature which is passed down to the steering model.
 The gain defines the maximum curvature, so the default of 0.12 1/meters allows for a minimum turning radius of about 8 meters.
-The exponent controls the shape of the reponse: a number closer to 2 or above will mean small joystick movements will translate to very small desired curvatures and therefore steering wheel angles, a number closer to 1 will mean the curvature varies more linearly across the full joystick range.
+The exponent controls the shape of the response: a number closer to 2 or above will mean small joystick movements will translate to very small desired curvatures and therefore steering wheel angles, a number closer to 1 will mean the curvature varies more linearly across the full joystick range.